 Please note that the digitisation of Surrey theses is an ongoing process, and the collection will not be comprehensive, as in some cases the author has declined permission to digitise the thesis, or there is copyright material within the thesis that cannot be digitised without the permission of the original publisher.

 • On a subject - Use the keyword search to look for words in titles

 • By Department / Faculty - Type in the Faculty or Department e.g. Department of Psychology

 • By course

-You will then be able to narrow you search using the options on the left hand side.
+You will then be able to narrow your search using the options on the right.
 Alternatively, in the SurreySearch 'Advanced Search' you have the option to select the Material Type as Dissertations.

 Print Theses are kept in the Closed Access Store.
 To request them:

 Students and Staff